top of page

 Time for Lunch!

-Workers that take a 20-30 minute walk halfway through their workday have been shown to have increased enthusiasm, feel more relaxed, and be less stressed after their lunchtime walk.
+Workers who take a 20-30 minute walk halfway through their workday have been shown to have increased enthusiasm, feel more relaxed, and be less stressed after their lunchtime walk.

 Prepare for Your Midday Walk.

 • Make a plan.
 Is there a good route where you work?
 A nearby gym?
-Do you have access to a treadmill, elliptical, stationary bike, or rowing machine?
+Do you have access to a treadmill, an elliptical, a stationary bike, or a rowing machine?

 • Bring your walking shoes to work.
 If you have an extra pair, leave them at work.